 CT scan (computerized tomography)

 During this test, the patient lies in a doughnut-shaped machine that takes pictures of the body.
 The scanner is used in combination with a digital computer to create "slices" of different organs of the body, making it possible to detect diseases sooner than with a regular X-ray.
-CT scans are conducted for calcium scoring.

-To prepare for a CT scan
+To prepare for a CT scan:

 Wear loose, comfortable clothing free of metal snaps and zippers, if possible.
 When you arrive, you will be asked to remove metallic jewelry, watches, hair pins, hearing aids, removable dental work and glasses if they are in the area being scanned.

 If you are having a CT scan of the abdominal area, you may need to drink a liquid contrast.
-This will be given to you, with instructions, in advance.
+This will be given to you, with instruction, in advance.
 You may be asked to not eat or drink anything for four hours before your scan.
 Your health care provider will instruct you which medications, if any, cannot be taken.